Make a Plan

 Working with neighbors can save lives and property.
 Meet with your neighbors to plan how the neighborhood can work together after a disaster until help arrives.

 Join your Neighborhood or Homeowner’s Association or Crime Watch Group and introduce disaster preparedness as a new activity.
-Know your neighbors’ special skills (for example—medical, technical) and think about how you might help neighbors who have special needs, such as disabled and elderly persons.
+Know your neighbors’ special skills (for example—medical, and technical) and think about how you might help neighbors who have special needs, such as disabled and elderly persons.
 Make plans for child care in case parents can’t get home.

 Citizen Corps provides a way for citizens to become involved as volunteers to support local emergency responders, disaster relief and community safety.
 Find out if there is a Citizen Corps Regional Council in your area, and contact them to get involved.